maksymsur/wallet_as_service/README.md

 ## Ideas for Improvement

 **Enhanced Security:** Instead of a static Bearer Token, we might consider integrating OAuth2, JWT (JSON Web Tokens), or even mutual TLS for more secure authentication.
-Database Encryption: While Sled is in-memory, we also might want to consider adding an encryption layer for stored data, especially if moving to persistent storage in production.
+While Sled is in-memory, we also might want to consider adding an encryption layer for stored data, especially if moving to persistent storage in production.

-**Scalability & Persistence:** Transition from an in-memory database to a persistent store like PostgreSQL or a distributed key-value store (e.g., Redis).
-This would allow for scaling out the service and persisting keys across service restarts.
+**Scalability & Persistence:** Transition from an in-memory database to a persistent store like PostgreSQL or a distributed key-value store (e.g., Redis) will allow for scaling out the service and persisting keys across service restarts.

 **Key Rotation & Expiry:** We also may implement key rotation policies and expiry mechanisms to ensure keys are not used indefinitely, enhancing security.

-**Logging & Monitoring:** We need to enhance logging and implement tracing along with external monitoring tools like Prometheus, Jaeger, etc. Profiling and flame-charts allow better insight into the service's runtime performance and user behavior.
+**Logging & Monitoring:** We need to enhance logging and implement tracing along with introduction of external monitoring tools like Prometheus, Jaeger, etc.

 **Performance Optimization + Profiling & Flame-charts:** We need to systematically review all multi-threaded, async, I/O-bound operations (e.g., database access, cryptographic operations) and ensure they are fully asynchronous to prevent blocking the Actix-Web threads.
 Implement load testing to identify and address performance bottlenecks.
+Profiling and flame-charts allow better insight into the service's runtime performance and user behavior.

-**Deployment Considerations:** Containerize the application using Docker to simplify deployment and ensure consistency across environments.
-CI/CD Pipeline: Set up continuous integration and delivery pipelines to automate testing, building, and deployment.
+**Deployment Considerations:** We also need to containerize the application using Docker to simplify deployment and ensure consistency across environments.
+CI/CD Pipeline shall be set up allowing continuous integration and delivery + automate testing, building, and deployment.

-**Improving the Secure Key Handling:** For high-security environments, consider integrating with HSMs or using Rust libraries that interface with such modules for key generation and management.
+**Improving the Secure Key Handling:** For high-security environments we might consider integrating with HSMs or using Rust libraries that interface with such modules for key generation and management.
 While zeroizing memory is critical, we also might consider additional safeguards like memory locking (using libraries like `mlock`) to prevent sensitive data from being swapped out to disk.

 ## Licenses & Vulnerabilities Checks